bu-etl/module_thermal_mockup/README.md

 Previous version [thermal_mockup_v3](https://tinyurl.com/hdvt5jh5)

 # Thermal Mockup Database
 In order for the control software to use the database you will need to add the correct path for python.
-This is just so you can import it correctly,
+This is just so you can import it (like `from database import models`) correctly,

 ```
 # File inside module_pcb_thermal_mockup/database